annefou/metos_python/_episodes/05-scipy.md

 ---
-title: "Scientific Computing Tools for Python (SciPy)"
+title: "Data analysis with python"
 teaching: 0
 exercises: 0
 questions:
+- "What is pandas, geopandas, SciPy?"
+- "Why using GeoPandas?"
+- "How can I use Scipy?"
+objectives:
+- "Learn about pandas and geopandas for spatio-temporal data analysis"
 - "Learn about [SciPy](https://www.scipy.org/about.html), a Python-based ecosystem of open-source software for mathematics, science, and engineering."
-objectives:
-- ""
+- "Using SciPy clustering algorithms on satellite images"
 keypoints:
-- ""
+- "pandas, geopandas, scipy library"
 ---

 [SciPy](https://www.scipy.org/about.html) is a Python-based ecosystem of open-source software for mathematics, science, and engineering.